ortchi42/xsecurus/doc/init.md

-Sample init scripts and service configuration for heliumd
+Sample init scripts and service configuration for securusd
 ==========================================================

 Sample scripts and configuration files for systemd, Upstart and OpenRC can be found in the contrib/init folder.

-    contrib/init/heliumd.service:    systemd service unit configuration
+    contrib/init/securusd.service:    systemd service unit configuration
-    contrib/init/heliumd.openrc:     OpenRC compatible SysV style init script contrib/init/heliumd.openrcconf: OpenRC conf.d file
+    contrib/init/securusd.openrc:     OpenRC compatible SysV style init script contrib/init/securusd.openrcconf: OpenRC conf.d file
-    contrib/init/heliumd.conf:       Upstart service configuration file
+    contrib/init/securusd.conf:       Upstart service configuration file
-    contrib/init/heliumd.init:       CentOS compatible SysV style init script
+    contrib/init/securusd.init:       CentOS compatible SysV style init script

 1. Service User
 ---------------------------------

-All three startup configurations assume the existence of a "helium" user and group.
+All three startup configurations assume the existence of a "securus" user and group.
 They must be created before attempting to use these scripts.

 2. Configuration
 ---------------------------------

-At a bare minimum, heliumd requires that the rpcpassword setting be set when running as a daemon.
-If the configuration file does not exist or this setting is not set, heliumd will shutdown promptly after startup.
+At a bare minimum, securusd requires that the rpcpassword setting be set when running as a daemon.
+If the configuration file does not exist or this setting is not set, securusd will shutdown promptly after startup.

-This password does not have to be remembered or typed as it is mostly used as a fixed token that heliumd and client programs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.
+This password does not have to be remembered or typed as it is mostly used as a fixed token that securusd and client programs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.

-If heliumd is run with "-daemon" flag, and no rpcpassword is set, it will print a randomly generated suitable password to stderr.
+If securusd is run with "-daemon" flag, and no rpcpassword is set, it will print a randomly generated suitable password to stderr.
 You can also generate one from the shell yourself like this:

 bash -c 'tr -dc a-zA-Z0-9 < /dev/urandom | head -c32 && echo'

-Once you have a password in hand, set rpcpassword= in /etc/helium/helium.conf
+Once you have a password in hand, set rpcpassword= in /etc/securus/securus.conf

-For an example configuration file that describes the configuration settings, see contrib/debian/examples/helium.conf.
+For an example configuration file that describes the configuration settings, see contrib/debian/examples/securus.conf.

 3. Paths
 ---------------------------------

 All three configurations assume several paths that might need to be adjusted.

-Binary:              /usr/bin/heliumd
+Binary:              /usr/bin/securusd
-Configuration file:  /etc/helium/helium.conf
+Configuration file:  /etc/securus/securus.conf
-Data directory:      /var/lib/heliumd
+Data directory:      /var/lib/securusd
-PID file:            /var/run/heliumd/heliumd.pid (OpenRC and Upstart)
+PID file:            /var/run/securusd/securusd.pid (OpenRC and Upstart)
-                     /var/lib/heliumd/heliumd.pid (systemd)
+                     /var/lib/securusd/securusd.pid (systemd)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the helium user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the helium user and group.
-Access to helium-cli and other heliumd rpc clients can then be controlled by group membership.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the securus user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the securus user and group.
+Access to securus-cli and other securusd rpc clients can then be controlled by group membership.

 4. Installing Service Configuration